abandoned-industries/.github/profile/README.md

 # Abandoned Industries

-**Reviving abandoned software for academics, intellectuals, and anyone who misses when software just worked.**
+**Reviving abandoned software for academics, intellectuals, and anybody else.**

 ---

-We use [Claude Code](https://claude.ai) to resurrect useful applications that have been left behind by the relentless march of progress—particularly tools that once served researchers, writers, archivists, and anyone who values function over fashion.
+I use [Claude Code](https://claude.ai) to resurrect useful applications that have been left behind by the relentless march of progress—particularly tools that once served researchers, writers, and intellectuals.

-Remember when the internet was weird and generous?
-When people built things because they were useful, shared them because information wanted to be free, and didn't need a business model?
-We're channeling that spirit.
-Think GeoCities pages with blinking text and guestbooks.
-Think blogs before they became "content."
-Think shareware with honor-system registration.

-We're not trying to make money.
-We're not trying to take over anyone's project.
-If you're the original developer of something we've forked and you'd prefer we didn't, just let us know—we'll take it down, no questions asked.
+I'm not trying to make money.
+I'm not trying to take over anyone's project.
+If you're the original developer of something Iforked and you'd prefer I didn't, just let us know—I'll take it down.

 **Current focus:** Mac applications orphaned by the transition to Apple Silicon.